 Averted in Bicentennial Man.
 Andrew invents cybernetic organ replacements that the human population universally embraces, as it eventually makes people essentially immortal.
 Though Portia does object, saying that people are meant to die eventually, and she wants to.

 Subverted by Tony Stark.
 When he's completely flesh and blood, he's an arrogant playboy genius with no consideration for the consequences of his work.
 It's not until he has to place the miniature arc reactor in his chest that his more noble nature emerges.

 In Ancillary Justice, the Radch's dominant religion's view is that only humans can be pure, so impurities introduced to the body reduce your humanity.
 People who are sufficiently altered are considered so damaged they might as well be aliens.
-Not that that stops anyone from the Radch getting audio-visual implants installed.
+Not that that stops anyone from the Radch getting audio-visual implants installed for pure practicality.

 The Tin Woodsman from The Wonderful Wizard of Oz claims to be an example of this, since he literally has no heart—or any other organs, for that matter.
 The Wicked Witch of the East cursed him to repeatedly accidentally injure himself with his axe, so eventually his whole body (including his chest, where his heart used to be) had to be replaced with tin.
 Now he's just a thinking, moving suit of metal with no internal organs at all, but any idiot can see that he doesn't need a physical heart to have a spiritual heart.
 When he accidentally crushes a bug beneath his foot on the Yellow Brick Road, he cries so hard that his jaw rusts shut.